VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Here, our one-hot vector will be of size equal to size of vocab, i.e. 26233 in this case and we will one-hot 15 words at given indicies in the example above.</p>
+<p>Here, our one-hot vector will be of a size equal to the size of vocab, i.e. 26233 in this case, and we will one-hot 15 words at given indices in the example above.</p>

 </div>
 </div>